OfficeDev/Microsoft-Teams-Samples/samples/tab-product-inspection/csharp/README.md

 ﻿# Product Inspection

-This sample app demonstarte inspecting product and marking it as approved/rejected.
+This sample app demonstrate a feature where user can scan a product and mark it as approved/rejected.

   ![](ProductInspection/Images/tab.png)